-You can contribute your own custom [TestEngine](#) by implementing the interfaces in the [junit-platform-engine](#) module and registering your engine.
+You can contribute your own custom 'TestEngine' by implementing the interfaces in the 'junit-platform-engine' module and registering your engine.

-Every [TestEngine](#) must provide its own unique ID, discover tests from an [EngineDiscoveryRequest](#), and execute those tests according to an [ExecutionRequest](#).
+Every 'TestEngine' must provide its own unique ID, discover tests from an 'EngineDiscoveryRequest', and execute those tests according to an 'ExecutionRequest'.

-The junit- unique ID prefix is reserved for TestEngines from the JUnit Team published by the JUnit Team may use the 'junit-' prefix for their 'TestEngine' IDs.
+The 'junit-' unique ID prefix is reserved for TestEngines from the JUnit Team message will be logged.
+Later releases of the JUnit Platform will throw an exception for such violations.

+The JUnit Platform 'Launcher' enforces that only 'TestEngine' implementations published by the JUnit Team may use the 'junit-' prefix for their 'TestEngine' IDs.